Sustainable Tourism | Ecotourism | Destinations & Communities

 EplerWood International (EWI) builds value-added sustainable tourism economies which invest in improved local well-being.

 EWI has a substantial track record working in the field together with the World Bank, Inter-American Development Bank, USAID, and GIZ.
-We work closely with industry associations; destination management organizations; city, county and state governments; and NGOs in the United States; Canada; Cambodia; Thailand; Vietnam; India; Sri Lanka; Bangladesh; China; Samoa; Fiji; Honduras; El Salvador; Costa Rica, Ecuador; Colombia; Brazil; Mexico; Puerto Rico; the Dominican Republic; Tunisia; Egypt ; Cyprus & Sierra Leone.
+We work closely with industry associations; destination management organizations; city, county and state governments; academic institutions; and NGOs in the United States; Canada; Cambodia; Thailand; Vietnam; India; Sri Lanka; Bangladesh; China; Samoa; Fiji; Honduras; El Salvador; Costa Rica, Ecuador; Colombia; Brazil; Mexico; Puerto Rico; the Dominican Republic; Tunisia; Egypt ; Cyprus & Sierra Leone.
 See details here.

 THE INVISIBLE BURDEN: